Exploring the consequences of chromatic data excision in 21-cm Epoch of Reionization power spectrum observations: Flags Inherited from Data: Assessment and Mitigation

 This excess power is beneath the thermal sensitivity of a small data set, and would require as much data as a season to truly probe in an observational setting.
-In order to investigate the effect of forward model subtraction, we perform the same simulations, but with only a subset of the GLEAM catalog.
+In order to investigate the effect of forward model subtraction, we perform the same two-minute simulations as in \S\ref{sec:flagged_GLEAM}, but with only a subset of the GLEAM catalog.
 This simulates perfect foreground subtraction up to a certain flux threshold.

+To develop the catalog subsets, we rank sources according to their true flux,\footnote{The observing field in question is a relatively quiet field with very few outlying sources.
+Therefore we expect ranking by true flux and apparent flux to be similar.} and remove the brightest sources from the catalog until 10 per cent and 1 per cent flux levels are achieved.
+We then simulate two minutes of visibilities for each catalog subset with different flags applied: 1 minute of DTV flags and 1 minute of achromatic flags.
+After this, we form power spectra and compare.
+Since the overall contamination levels of the simulations with DTV flags are similar between the two-minute simulations (Figure \ref{fig:flag_PS_sim_GLEAM}(d)) and the full-night simulations (Figure \ref{fig:model_flag_PS_data_SSINS}(f)), we expect the results with a full-night or more to be similar.

-We show spherical power spectra in Figure \ref{fig:1d_foreground_sub_flag}.
+We show spherical power spectra from these simulations in Figure \ref{fig:1d_foreground_sub_flag}.
+In forming these power spectra, we have implemented a foreground avoidance strategy wherein we only average together bins in the EoR window.
 What we find is that about 99 per cent of the flux in the GLEAM catalog needs to be removed before the power spectrum resulting from the flagged simulation resembles the unflagged case with no foreground subtraction.
 For most of the modes shown, this brightness is still too high.
 We also note that these simulations do not include diffuse structure.
 This suggests that chromatic flags could only be acceptable if a foreground removal strategy that accurately subtracts greater than 99 per cent of the flux is available.
 On the other hand, if achromatic flags are used and 90 per cent of GLEAM is subtracted perfectly, the remaining foreground power is sufficiently diminished in the modes shown for typical theoretical EoR signal estimates, with a potential margin for diffuse power.
 Inaccuracies in the removal strategy can result in EoR signal loss, and so it is imperative to reduce the demands of foreground subtraction as much as possible.